iOS Restrictions Passcode Cracker

 The file you need has this crazy name: 398bc9c2aeeab4cb0c12ada0f52eea12cf14f40b

-Within that file, you should find text like this:
+If the backup is not encrypted, within that file, you should see text like this:

-The script will automatically stop & a pop-up will appear with your code.
+The webpage will automatically stop & a pop-up will appear with your restrictions code when finished.

 If you have questions or need additional directions, check out a great blog by nbalkota.

-There are many tools available to read/decrypt iTunes backups, search Google.
+There are many other tools available to read/decrypt iTunes backups, search Google.

 My favorite is iBackupBot because it has a built in viewer & can decrypt backups.